Inverse agonist: G protein-coupled receptor inverse agonists

 Two known endogenous inverse agonists are the Agouti-related peptide (AgRP) and its associated peptide Agouti signalling peptide (ASIP).
 AgRP and ASIP appear naturally in humans and bind melanocortin receptors 4 and 1 (Mc4R and Mc1R), respectively, with nanomolar affinities.

-The opioid antagonists naloxone and naltrexone act as neutral antagonists of the mu opioid receptors under basal conditions, but as inverse agonists when an opioid such as morphine as bound to the same channel.
+The opioid antagonists naloxone and naltrexone act as neutral antagonists of the mu opioid receptors under basal conditions, but as inverse agonists when an opioid such as morphine is bound to the same channel.
 6α-naltrexo, 6β-naltrexol, 6β-naloxol, and 6β-naltrexamine acted neutral antagonists regardless of opioid binding and caused significantly reduced withdrawal jumping when compared to naloxone and naltrexone.

 Nearly all antihistamines acting at H1 receptors and H2 receptors have been shown to be inverse agonists.

 The beta blockers carvedilol and bucindolol have been shown to be low level inverse agonists at beta adrenoceptors.

-Mechanisms of Action
+Mechanisms of action

-Like Agonists, inverse agonists have their own unique ways of inducing pharmacological and physiological responses depending on many factors, such as the type of inverse agonist, the type of receptor, mutants of receptors, binding affinities and whether the effects are exerted acutely or chronically based on receptor population density.
+Like agonists, inverse agonists have their own unique ways of inducing pharmacological and physiological responses depending on many factors, such as the type of inverse agonist, the type of receptor, mutants of receptors, binding affinities and whether the effects are exerted acutely or chronically based on receptor population density.
 Because of this, they exhibit a spectrum of activity below the Intrinsic activity level.
 Changes in constitutive activity of receptors affect response levels from ligands like inverse agonists.

 To illustrate, mechanistic models have been made for how inverse agonists induce their responses on G protein-coupled receptors (GPCRs).
 Many types of Inverse agonists for GPCRs have been shown to exhibit the following conventionally accepted mechanism.

 Based on the Extended Ternary complex model, the mechanism contends that inverse agonists switch the receptor from an active state to an inactive state by undergoing conformational changes.
 Under this model, current thinking is that the GPCRs can exist in a continuum of active and inactive states when no ligand is present.
 Inverse agonists stabilize the inactive states, thereby suppressing agonist-independent activity.
 However, the implementation of 'constitutively active mutants' of GPCRs change their intrinsic activity.
 Thus, the effect an inverse agonist has on a receptor depends on the basal activity of the receptor, assuming the inverse agonist has the same binding affinity (as shown in the figure 2).